Workiva/react_testing_library/doc/migration_guides/expectations.md

 - `hasExactClasses`
 - `hasStyles`

 All of them require a that a queried DOM node is the first parameter of the `expect` statement.
-In the case that the test being migrated was using a component instance or referencing either props or state in order to get to the styles, then the migration includes [using the best query][querying-guide] to grab the DOM node instead.
+In the case that the test being migrated was using a component instance to get the styles, then the migration includes [using the best query][querying-guide] to grab the DOM node instead.
 Assuming that the test is working with a node though, OverReact Test assertions for an arbitrary component would have looked like:

 ```dart
 import 'package:over_react/over_react.dart';